vmware/photon/content/en/docs/installation-guide/building images/build-other-images/build-cloud-images.md

 weight: 1
 ---

-Perform the following steps to build the cloud images on Ubuntu:
+On Ubuntu, perform the following steps to build the cloud images.

 1. Install the packages: